Everything we do revolves around Recorded Oral Storytelling (ROS).

 Why You Shouldn't Wait

-We wouldn’t be doing our job if we didn’t make you aware of the statistics that could affect your ability or your loved one’s ability to remember and share stories.
-Nearly every day, we have conversations with people who say, “I wish I would have known about this when my mom first got sick with Alzheimer’s.”
+Nearly every day, we, here at The Memory Collective, have conversations with people who say, “I wish I would have known about this when my mom first got sick with Alzheimer’s.”
 Though we want to encourage all ages of life to capture their memories, our focus is currently on the elderly, because they are the most at-risk of losing their living memories or the ability to tell them.
 Let’s look at some statistics.

 Some studies show we forget about 50% of new information within an hour of hearing it, and 70% of it within 24 hours.
 It’s no wonder when we try to recall the details of stories even just a year later, they’ve faded already.